 Twice denied a promotion to the top flight, Seattle finds the perfect combination to seize a Major League Soccer franchise the third time around.
-With a robust, multi-faceted ownership group is connected with stadium which always had soccer in mind and an organization with savvy to pull all the right levers.
+With a robust, multi-faceted ownership group that is connected with a stadium which always had soccer in mind and an organization with savvy to pull all the right levers.
 Within hours it’s apparent this cocktail is proving irresistible to long suffering fans.

 Nine months after awakening to the notion he must invest in MLS, Hollywood producer Joe Roth stands before an audience as majority owner of the league’s 15th team.
 On November 13, he is joined by Adrian Hanauer, owner of the USL Sounders, and Tod Leiweke, chief executive of Microsoft co-founder Paul Allen’s sports empire, most notably featuring the NFL Seahawks and First and Goal, which operates Qwest Field.
-Rounding out the group is comedian and game show host Drew Carey, introduces the concept of fans empowered to vote out an underperforming GM.
+Rounding out the group is comedian and game show host Drew Carey, who introduces the concept of fans empowered to vote out an underperforming GM.

 The announcement at the top of Seattle’s tallest building, the Columbia Center, is done on a cool, crisp autumn day with an unobstructed view into Qwest Field, which will be tailored to the sport at hand.
 It is a stadium that came into being via a referendum where the state’s soccer community made all the difference.